-- approval of an updated national policy which will particularly take into account increased demands on the disposal of RAW of institutional origin and generation of spent fuel and radioactive waste from the planned new builds, - preparation and gradual implementation of refurbishment of disposal facility Richard and closing of the radioactive waste disposal facility Bratrství.
+• preparation and gradual implementation of refurbishment of disposal facility Richard and closing of the radioactive waste disposal facility Bratrství.

-In the long-term perspective, the key activity foreseen in the area of spent fuel and radioactive waste management will be the development of a national deep geologic repository which should be commissioned after 2065.
+In the long-term perspective, the key activity foreseen in the area of spent fuel and radioactive waste management is the development of a national deep geologic repository which should be commissioned after 2065.